StrukovSergei/simple-java-maven-app/README.md

 ## Conclusion

 This pipeline implements CI/CD with a strong focus on security, leveraging the power of DevSecOps.
 It automates everything from vulnerability scanning to Docker image signing and cloud provisioning.
-Feel free to modify and expand the pipeline according to your project’s needs.

 ## Authors